ontola/argu/README.md

 of the test run by setting the TEST_TIMEOUT env.
 This can be useful to gather artifacts quickly or when otherwise unavailable due to CI timeout.

+## Troubleshooting
+- `.env:NN: permission denied:` Unquoted keys in the .env file.
+- `Pool overlaps with other one on this address space` An old set of compose containers are still present.

 ## Contributing

 Want to contribute to this project?